Jesús Orozco (Mexican footballer)

-Jesús Gilberto Orozco Chiquete (born 19 February 2002) is a Mexican professional footballer who plays as a centre-back for Liga MX club Cruz Azul and the Mexico national team.
+Jesús Gilberto Orozco Chiquete (born 19 February 2002) is a Mexican professional footballer who plays as a centre-back for Liga MX club Cruz Azul and for the Mexico national team.

 Club career

 Guadalajara

 Orozco joined the youth academy of Guadalajara in 2015.
 He spent a year with the club's reserve team, Tapatio, before moving up to the first team.
 On 30 July 2021, Orozco made his professional debut in a Liga MX match against Puebla.

 Cruz Azul

 On 11 January 2025, Orozco joined Cruz Azul in an exchange that involved Luis Romo joining Guadalajara and Cruz Azul paying an additional $4.5 million.

 International career

 Orozco received his first call-up to the senior national team on 29 August 2023, for two friendly matches against Australia on 9 September, and Uzbekistan on 12 September 2023.

 Orozco made his senior debut for Mexico on 16 of December 2023, in a friendly match against Colombia.